4 days in Finland: Snowshoeing, snowmobiling and a traditional Karelian cooking lesson

 We actually requested to dig a little deeper with Anni and come explore what goes on behind the scenes and in the kitchen.
 We didn’t know if we would be overstepping the mark by asking to but Anni welcomed us with open arms and together we cooked up a meal of traditional Finnish fish fingers and all the sides: kapitsroles with mushrooms.

-Fun fact: we used pike fresh from the lake for the fish fingers!
+We even used pike fresh from the lake for the fish fingers!

 I can honestly say that my evening spent here with Lilly and Anni was one of my favourites on my travels yet.
 It was so pure and filled with goodness in every form.
 We cooked, we laughed and we indulged in not only Anni’s incredible food but in each others lives and the things we had in common even though we lived very different lives on paper.